cfpb/college-costs/CONTRIBUTING.md

 - JavaScript: Unlike the main consumerfinance.gov project, this project does serve interactive scripting to IE 8, but only for the comparison tool, not for the header or footer scripting.
-- Icons: We currently use icon fonts to deliver scalable icons.
-Browsers that do not support icon fonts unfortunately do not receive backups but we try to always pair icons with text.